MarcelCronje/MVC-.NET-Core-Application-WeatherApp/README.md

 <h3>Contributing</h3>

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+<p>Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.</p>
 <br>

 <h3>License</h3>

-This project is licensed under the MIT License.
+<p>This project is licensed under the MIT License.</p>